ChikkiPikki/wind-power-analytics-matlab/README.md

-Refer the Obsidian-notes directory for more information.
+Open the Obsidian-notes directory as an Obsidian vault for more information.

 # Some screenshots